How much does it cost to live in France? Add up the numbers to see if France’s cost of living is affordable for you and your family.

 - 20% more expensive than Madrid

 Cost of living in Marseille

-Marseille is one of the most international cities in France, and the number of expats living there supports the claim.
+Marseille is one of the most international cities in France – 21% of the population was born outside the country.
 Being a port city, it is perfect for international business as well as enjoying the relaxed lifestyle of a coastal resort city.